GOT QUESTIONS? NEURO SPECIALIST IN INDIA ANSWERS IT!

-Following minimally invasive or keyhole spine surgery, many patients go home on 2-3 days after the operation.
+- For minimally invasive or keyhole spine surgery, patients can go home within 2-3 days after the operation.

-Elderly patients, or patients with severe symptoms or with spinal cord or nerve root compression, may remain in hospital for three to five days.
+- Elderly patients/ patients with severe symptoms/ with spinal cord or nerve root compression may remain in the hospital for 3 to 5 days.

-Patients undergoing spine fusion operations may be in hospital for up to seven days.
+- Patients undergoing spine fusion operations may have to stay in the hospital for up to 7 days.

-While there is a trend for early discharge from hospital to relieve the pressure on hospital beds, in most cases following spine surgery and minimally invasive spine surgery it is important to rest in the first one to two weeks after surgery.
+- While there is a trend for early discharge from hospital to relieve you from the stress of staying in hospital beds, in most cases following spine surgery and minimally invasive spine surgery, it is important to rest for the first one to two weeks after surgery.

-The exact timing of discharge is determined by each patient’s individual circumstances and this is best discussed with Dr G Balamurali directly during your consultation before surgery and 24-48 hours after surgery.
+- The exact timing of discharge is determined by each patient’s individual circumstances.
+This is best discussed with Dr G Balamurali directly during your consultation before surgery and 24-48 hours after surgery.

 How long should the wound remain covered after surgery?